tonyewong/NOLA_SLR_DeepUncertainty/README.md

 ./calibration/
    * R scripts related to the (pre-/post-)calibration of the physical models, including reading data, likelihood functions, and sub-model stand-alone calibration drivers (some of these may be antiquated)
+   * Other routines related to the analysis of calibrated model output

 ./data/
    * data for radiative forcing (DOECLIM) and calibration